BridgesLab/TissueSpecificTscKnockouts/Mouse Data/Ketogenic Diets/GDF15-KD-ELISA-analysis.md

                                       Conc= col_double()))
 ```

 These data can be found in **/Users/davebrid/Documents/GitHub/TissueSpecificTscKnockouts/Mouse Data/Ketogenic Diets** in a file named **GDF15 ELISA Results.csv**.
-This script was most recently updated on **Tue May 26 21:52:32 2020**.
+This script was most recently updated on **Mon Feb  1 10:38:11 2021**.

 # Analysis